diingo/maker_match/README.md

 - Muut

 ## Current TO DO
-- db create and get interest
+x use case - create interest
-- use case - create interest
+x db create and get interest
 - use case - create user
 - db update create use to have new attr_accessors